MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 They are interpreted in order, and the first matching **accept** or **reject** rule wins.

-If the notification message's URL of a file matches a **reject**  pattern, the notification message is acknowledged as consumed to the broker and skipped.
+If the filtered value for a notification message matches a **reject**  pattern, the notification message is acknowledged as consumed to the broker and skipped.

 One that matches an **accept** pattern is processed by the component.